project-bitmark/opentimestamps-client/README.md

     $ ots verify examples/hello-world.txt.ots
     Assuming target filename is 'examples/hello-world.txt'
     Success!
-Bitcoin block 358391 attests existence as of 2015-05-28 CEST
+Bitmark block 358391 attests existence as of 2015-05-28 CEST

 You can specify JSON-RPC credentials (`USER` and `PASS`) for a local bitcoin node like so:

     $ ots --bitcoin-node http://USER:PASS@127.0.0.1:8332/ verify examples/hello-world.txt.ots
     Assuming target filename is 'examples/hello-world.txt'
     Success!
-Bitcoin block 358391 attests existence as of 2015-05-28 CEST
+Bitmark block 358391 attests existence as of 2015-05-28 CEST

-Incomplete timestamps are ones that require the assistance of a remote calendar to verify; the calendar provides the path to the Bitcoin block header:
+Incomplete timestamps are ones that require the assistance of a remote calendar to verify; the calendar provides the path to the Bitmark block header:

     $ ots verify examples/incomplete.txt.ots
     Assuming target filename is 'examples/incomplete.txt'
     Got 1 new attestation(s) from https://alice.btc.calendar.opentimestamps.org
     Success!
-Bitcoin block 428648 attests existence as of 2016-09-07 CEST
+Bitmark block 428648 attests existence as of 2016-09-07 CEST

 The client maintains a cache of timestamps it obtains from remote calendars, so if you verify the same file again it'll use the cache: